-Based on the candidate's academic qualification, the Student Requests Commission can accept the application on the condition that additional requirements be fulfilled, provided they are of a minor scope and can be completed in parallel to the master degree programme.
-Otherwise, applicants can be admitted to a "pre-master programme" and can start with the master degree programme only after fulfilling the requirements initially laid down for the pre-master.
+Based on the candidate's academic qualification, the Commission for Students' Requests can accept the application on the condition that additional requirements are fulfilled, provided they are of a minor scope and can be completed simultaneously with the Master studies.
+Otherwise, access is denied or applicants can be admitted to a "pre-master programme" and can begin the Master programme only after having fulfilled the requirements initially set for the pre-master.
+Final acceptance to the Master programme for a qualifying student depends on the successful completion of the additional requirements.